joncampbell123/dosbox-rewrite/REWRITE-TASKS/Video-standard-crtc-model.md

 Standard simulation will signal hsync when hsync happens and vsync when vsync happens.
 Blanking will be emulated as well.
 For EGA/VGA, non-blanking areas outside the active display area will be filled with the overscan color as set in the Attribute Controller.

+VGA emulation can change htotal during active display, which is not recommended, but should be emulated to show the picture distortion that results when a DOS program fiddles with hsync/htotal during active display.
+Monitor emulation is expected to render a distorted display in the manner that a CRT would handle it.